Lunch at Union Square Cafe, on a sultry July afternoon, transported us back twenty years to a different time and a different New York City.

 We each ordered a tuna burger, plus one starter and one side to share.
 It took one bite for us to know that our memories were true.
 The sugar snap pea salad starter exuded a vibrant freshness.
 The polenta side was decadently rich and topped with roasted walnuts.
 And then there were the tuna burgers.

-Cooked to an ideal medium rare level, the sushi-grade tuna burger was topped with pickled ginger and a pungent glaze and then set inside a poppy-seed bun.
-It sounds a little hokey for today’s food scene, but this sandwich crosses the line from cliche to classic.
+Cooked to an ideal medium-rare level, the sushi-grade tuna burger was topped with pickled ginger and a pungent glaze and then set inside a poppy-seed bun.
+It sounds a little hokey for today’s New York food scene, but this sandwich crosses the line from cliche to classic.

 With each bite, we took a trip down memory lane.
 Unlike the 90’s, we took the trip together.
 And the trip was good.